On the primordial origin of the smoothing excess in the $Planck$ temperature power spectrum in light of LSS data: Cosmological simulations with primordial features

 Each simulation has $1024^3$ dark matter particles with a comoving box with side length of $1024\,h^{-1}\,{\rm Mpc}$ evolved with 30 time steps\footnote{We found consistent and robust results by running smaller simulations with $512^3$ particles and a box with side of $512\,h^{-1}\,{\rm Mpc}$.}.
 The initial conditions are produced using second-order Lagrangian Perturbation Theory, with the {\tt 2LPTic} code~\cite{Crocce:2006ve}, at redshift $z = 9$, with input the linear matter power spectra were computed with a modified version of the publicly available code {\tt CAMB}\footnote{\href{https://github.com/cmbant/CAMB}{https://github.com/cmbant/CAMB}} \cite{Lewis:1999bs}, as in \cite{Ballardini:2019tuc}.

 In order to minimize cosmic variance, we run pair of simulations with the same initial seed, inverted initial condition, and with fixed amplitude as in \cite{Ballardini:2019tuc}.
-Finally, we use observable averaged over these two simulations, see Refs.~\cite{Viel:2010bn,Villaescusa-Navarro:2018bpd} for a comprehensive study of this procedure.
+Finally, we use observable averaged over these two simulations.
+Using paired-fixed simulations, with paired phase \cite{Viel:2010bn,Pontzen:2015eoh} and fixed amplitude \cite{Viel:2010bn,Angulo:2016hjd}, significantly reduces the variance of the N-body simulations; see Ref.~\cite{Villaescusa-Navarro:2018bpd} for a comprehensive study of this procedure.

 In Fig.~\ref{fig:COLA}, we show the relative differences between the nonlinear matter power spectrum of the feature model \eqref{eqn:template} with respect to the featureless case for the feature bestfit and the eight models (from the top to the bottom) at different redshift $z = 0,\,1,\,2$ (from the left to the right).